Best Dremel For Modelling, & Miniatures

 Modelling can include new model making and building, as well as modification of existing models.

-It involves making different types of three dimensional models, such as scale models.
+It involves making (or modifying) different types of three dimensional models, such as scale models.

 Model trains and ships, model railways/railroads, model terrains, and model figurines are all examples of different types of models.